chge/tasty/README.md

 # Static server

 You can run built-in static server on the same URL by passing `--static <path/to/root>` flag.
-The `--static` flag without path serves content from CWD.

 # Code coverage

-When serving application from own server, you should instrument JavaScript code for coverage by yourself.
+When serving application from its own server, you should instrument JavaScript code for coverage by yourself.
 Tasty's static server has built-in support for [Istanbul](https://gotwarlost.github.io/istanbul) and [NYC](https://istanbul.js.org/) (aka Istanbul 2) to automatically do it for you.

 # CSP